The computational inevitability of life: self-replication under resource-bounded nested algorithmic probability: Formalization and empirical results

-A dichotomy exist in algorithmic information theory, where, the length of the data string is considered a false indication of its complexity, while it uses the length of programs to calculate the likelihood of the occurrence of the data string.
-While short programs are more likely to produce a data, it is not considered how likely is the short program to be generated by another higher level program.
+Algorithmic information theory~\cite{li2008introduction} considers that the length of data is a false indicator of its complexity.
+Instead, the program's length is used to calculate the likelihood of the data.
+This is dichotomous in the von Neumann stored-program perspective, as the reasoning that applies to data can be extended to programs as well, treating them as a form of data.
+AIT does not consider how likely it is that short programs are generated by a higher-level (meta-)program.
+The formalism we develop addresses this dichotomy.

-We consider a fixed length model, where the data, the program, and all higher level programs have the same length, and are input programs or outputs of the same universal Turing machine.
-We explore the properties of the final distribution of the data string provided we consider multiple levels of meta-programs.
+We consider a fixed-length model (i.e., a universal linear bounded automata), where the data, the program, and all higher-level programs have the same length, and are input programs or outputs of the same automata.
+This automaton is denoted by $\mathcal{A}$.
+The length is a resource limitation from any realistic automata implementation.
+For naturally occurring computing hardware such as DNA or the brain, it is imperative to have a fixed resource for storing the program, e.g., the number of base pairs or neurons.
+We explore the properties of the final distribution of the data string, provided we consider multiple levels of meta-programs.
+The distribution converges to self-replicating programs, or quines, which survive across generations of the program-data hierarchy.

-In Section~\ref{sec:2} we provide the background of Solomonoff's algorithmic probability and the coding theorem method used to estimate it.
-Thereafter, in Section~\ref{sec:3} we present the idea and derive the distribution occuring by nesting algorithmic probability over multiple levels of a universal Turing machine, and the idea of an universal constructor in Section~\ref{sec:4}.
-In Section~\ref{sec:5} the limiting behavior of this distribution is analysed in depth.
-We extensively consider a specific case in Section~\ref{sec:6} as an experiment.
-We conclude this article in Section~\ref{sec:7} with discussion on our results and possibilities of future research.